eclipse-pass/pass-documentation/developer-documentation/notification-service/ns-new-institution.md

 details) and ensure the email service is fully operational and ready for integration with Notification Services.
 * Familiarity with Notification Services: Review the [Notification Services Knowledge Needed](./ns-know-need.md)
 * AWS SQS Queue: Notification Services require an SQS queue for message handling.
-For testing purposes, you can use [LocalStack](https://www.localstack.cloud/) to simulate AWS services locally.
+For testing purposes, you can use [LocalStack](https://www.localstack.cloud/) to simulate AWS services in a local environment.

 ## Setup a Simple Configuration

-This configuration is a simplified version of the configuration.
+This is a simplified version of the configuration.
 See the [configuration page](./ns-configuration.md) and [template page](./ns-templates.md) for a more in-depth explanation of configuring NS.
 Be sure to replace email addresses with those from your institution.
 Save this JSON file to a location that can be referenced by a Docker container or a running JAR file.